 Even though you can edit GitHub code files online, the code editor is limited compared to more robust Integrated Development Environments (IDEs) and code editors.

-To get started, first create a free GitHub account.
+To get started, create a free GitHub account on the GitHub homepage.

 Your GitHub profile is a great place to promote yourself as an open-source developer, and you can update it now or later.